Ski Touring in Dumfries & Galloway and The Borders

 Several of the routes I've skied in Galloway are mentioned in the late Malcolm Slessor's book Scottish Mountains on Ski (West Col 1970).
 It is optimistically titled Volume 1, but I don't think Volume 2 ever appeared.
 There are tours on Green Lowther, the traverse of Cairnsmore of Carsphairn and an ascent of Corserine in Dumfries and Galloway as well as some unusual and interesting sounding stuff on Tinto, the Campsies and the Pentlands.

 Probably the most reliable for snow on easterly weather, they also have good short grass so less cover is needed.
-We've done tours from the A701 road at the top of the Devils Beeftub to the top of Hart Fell (808m), and along the hills on the south side of Moffat Water.
+We've done tours from the A701 road at the top of the Devils Beeftub to the top of Hart Fell (808m), and up the same peak from Capplegill on the south side.
+Also along the hills on the south side of Moffat Water.

 The area around the A702 at the Dalveen Pass is good and easily accessible, with steep grassy slopes requiring fairly small amounts of snow to become skiable.
 The high roads around the villages of Leadhills and Wanlockhead provide easy access to the highest summits as well, although the terrain is a bit more rolling.